datopian/tech.datopian.com/next-gen/README.md

 *Gradual evolution from CKAN classic (keep what is working, keep your investments, incremental change)*

 Next Gen components are specifically designed to work with CKAN "Classic" in its current form.
 This means existing CKAN users can immediately benefit from Next Gen components and features whilst retaining the value of their existing investment.
 New (or existing) CKAN-based solutions can adopt a "hybrid" approach using components from both Classic and Next Gen. It also means that the owner of a CKAN-based solution can incrementally evolve from "Classic" to "Next Gen" by replacing one component one at a time, gaining new functionality without sacrificing existing work.

 ASIDE: we're fortunate that CKAN Classic itself was ahead of its time in its level of "service-orientation".
 From the start, it had a very rich and robust API and it has continued to develop this with almost almost all functionality exposed via the API.
 It is this rich API and well factored design that makes it relatively straightforward to evolve CKAN in its current "Classic" form towards Next Gen.

-### New Features, Improved Existing Functionality ...
+### Many New Features plus Existing Functionality Improved

 In addition to its architecture, Next Gen provides a rapidly growing set of improvements and extensions of existing CKAN functionality.
 For example: